 What do you want, and what don’t you want?

-What do you want for your kids that you weren’t getting in the previous educational scenario that you came out of?
-You know, did your kids feel unsafe?
+What do you want for your child’s education that you weren’t getting in traditional school or private school?
+Did your kids feel unsafe?
 Do you need to find new community for them, or for yourself as a parent?

 Again, this is a great time to find other homeschooling parents on social media, or look into some blogs about homeschool families to get a feel for what’s possible.